gwasser/gwasser.github.io/_pages/cv.md

     * Analyzed software security and coordinated security updates with device manufacturers, developers and researchers; identifying CWEs, assigning CVEs, assigning CVSS score, etc.
     * Authored technical notes (CERT Vulnerability Notes) on software vulnerability disclosures (see: https://www.kb.cert.org/vuls/)
-    * Co-authored CERT Guide to Coordinated Vulnerability Disclosure and contributed to the CVSS 3.0 specification
+    * Standards work: Co-authored CERT Guide to Coordinated Vulnerability Disclosure and contributed to the CVSS 3.0 specification
     * Authored SEI blog posts on topics including reverse engineering and security with Rust programming language.
     * Development of reverse engineering tools such as Java extensions for Ghidra